CS6360NTS/nts_spring_boot/README.md

 2. Clone from it.
 3. Create a local db with name nts_db
 4. Update your local user name and password in application.properties file (Don't push this changes to remote github)
-5. Do maven clean install.
+5. Do maven clean install(if maven build, goal shoud be "clean install").
 6. Up the server.
 7. Hit localhost:8080/nts/demo (To test the installation)